 Chase has spared no expense over the past few years, educating consumers about the benefits of its flagship cash back credit card.
 In building Freedom's rewards structure, it swiped the best elements of the Discover Card rotating bonus categories.
 As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured quarterly spending categories when you activate your bonus categories and stay within $1,500 spend cap in combined purchases.

 But that's only part of the picture.
 You can exchange your rewards for gift cards or merchandise.
 If you're a really savvy shopper, you can even earn extra cash back with merchants at Chase's online mall.
+To sweeten the deal currently you can earn a $100 bonus after you spend $500 on purchases in your first three months from account opening on the Chase Freedom.
+Plus you can earn a $25 bonus after you add your first authorized user and make a purchase within this same 3-month period.

 Best cash back card for focused shoppers: U.S. Bank Cash+™ Visa Signature®